Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Computing Euler--Satake characteristics

 \subsubsection{Curve moduli}

-Let $X_\sigma$ be the toric variety whose fan is the star fan of $v_0$ depicted in Figure~\ref{fig:buildingblock} and let $\beta$ be the curve class in $A_\star(X_\sigma)$ whose intersection number with horizontal boundary divisors is as indicated by $i$ and $j$ and which intersects the vertical boundary divisors in a single reduced point.
+Let $X_\sigma$ be the toric variety whose fan is the star fan of $v_0$ depicted in Figure~\ref{fig:buildingblock} and let $\beta$ be the curve class in $A_\star(X_\sigma)$ whose intersection number with horizontal boundary divisors is as indicated by $i$ and $j$ and which intersects the non--horizontal boundary divisors in a single reduced point.

 Let $T'^{i,j}$ be the moduli space of strongly transverse curves in $X_\sigma$ with Chow class $\beta$.
 A strongly transverse curve is specified by its restriction to the dense torus.
-We are interested in the data of a polynomial $f'(X,Y).$ Stipulations on how the curve intersects the boundary mean this polynomial may be written uniquely as where $g$ and $h$ are coprime.
+This restriction is cut out by a single polynomial in $\mathbb{C}[X^{\pm 1},Y^{\pm 1}]$.
+Many polynomials give rise to the same subscheme, but there is a unique such polynomial $f'(X,Y)$ in $\mathbb{C}[X,Y]$ such that neither $X$ nor $Y$ is a factor.
+We study polynomials of this form.
+Knowing how the curve intersects the toric boundary means we can uniquely write where $g$ and $h$ are coprime elements of $\mathbb{C}[X,Y]$, non-zero and have no monomial factors.
 Certainly we have the equalities

-The quotient of $T'^{i,j}$ by the dense torus of $X_\sigma$ is denoted $T^{i,j}$.
+The quotient of $T'^{i,j}$ by the action of the dense torus of $X_\sigma$ is denoted $T^{i,j}$.
 Stratify The discrete data $\alpha$ comes in two parts.
-First a set $\alpha^+$, which we think of as the set of roots of $fg$, equipped two integer valued functions which we think of as recording the multiplicity of each element of $\alpha^+$ as a root of $f$ and $g$.
+First a set $\alpha^+$, which is the set of roots of $fg$, equipped two integer valued functions which records the multiplicity of each element of $\alpha^+$ as a root of $f$ and $g$.
 Second a set $\alpha^-$ which we think of as the set of roots of $fh$, equipped with multiplicity functions $m_h,m_f^-$.

 Denote the number $v$ of roots of $g$ which are not roots of $f$, the number $w$ of roots of $h$ which are not roots of $f$ and the number $s$ of distinct roots of $f$.
 These are functions of $\alpha$.
 Write $t_\alpha =s+v+w$.
-There is an isomorphism We have thus already computed the Euler characteristic.
+Note $t_\alpha$ is the number of $Y$ coordinates at which the zero set of $f'$ hits two toric boundaries.
+The multiplicity functions specify partitions of the set of roots.
+This is a partition of $t_\alpha = \sum_i m_i$.
+The partition depends only on $\alpha$ and we write $R(\alpha) = \prod_i (m_i!)$.

+Since a polynomial is characterised by its roots we identify $T^{i,j}_{\alpha} ={C}_{t_\alpha}^\dagger/G$ where $G$ permutes roots with the same multiplicity and thus has order $R(\alpha)$.
+We deduce We have already computed the numerator.